-The London Sinfonietta is pleased to be commissioning a new work for ensemble by composer Patrick Brennan, which will premiere in February 2021.
+The London Sinfonietta is pleased to be commissioning a new work for ensemble by composer Patrick Brennan, which will premiere in the 2021/22 season.

 Patrick Brennan is a current participant in the London Sinfonietta’s open-call programme Writing the Future, which supports earlier-career composers and music creators through the process of making new work with the ensemble.
 Writing the Future is supported by The Boltini Trust, Jerwood Arts, The PRS for Music Foundation and Michael & Patricia McLaren-Turner.

 Patrick Brennan was born in Derry, Northern Ireland.
 He studied piano performance with Julian Jacobson at the Royal College of Music and composition with Julian Anderson and Hans Abrahamsen at the Guildhall School of Music & Drama and the Royal Danish Academy of Music respectively.

 His music has attracted national and international attention, with recent commissions and performances coming from orchestras and ensembles including the London Symphony Orchestra, Orchestre Philharmonique de Radio France, the Slovenian Philharmonic Orchestra, Birmingham Contemporary Music Group, Internationale Ensemble Modern Akademie, Ulster Orchestra and the Zurich Chamber Singers.
 He has worked with several leading conductors and performers including Sir Mark Elder, François-Xavier Roth, Pierre-André Valade, Oliver Knussen, Emilio Pomarico, Huw Watkins and Rolf Hind.